 Choosing an Environment Type

-- Choose the Multi-Party System tile and then click NEXT.
+- Choose the FireFly Private Network Sandbox tile and then click NEXT.

-- Ethereum is currently the only supported blockchain protocol for FireFly environments.
+- Ethereum and Hyperledger Fabric are currently the only supported blockchain protocols for FireFly environments.

-- Remain on the Ethereum tile and click NEXT.
+- For the purpose of this walk-through, select the Ethereum tile and click NEXT.

 Creating a FireFly Environment

 - Provide a name for your environment (e.g.,

 Note that the Deployment Region is automatically inherited from your business network configuration.